wiebkeschulz/wiebkeschulz.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Sociology at the SOCIUM Research Center on Inequality and Social Policy in Bremen.
-I am interested in studying processes of social inequality and applying computational methods to social scientific topics.
-My dissertation explores how parental field of work shapes social mobility and intergenerational inequality.
+I am a sociologist at the SOCIUM Research Center on Inequality and Social Policy in Bremen.
 ![space](/images/soc_space.png){: align-bottom width="300px" height="300px"}